bakhtiararya/pathfx_support/README.md

 Author: Arya Bakhtiar

-## Google Drive Folder Link
+## Version
+Last update: March 2023

+## Data Files

-Due to memory constraints on Github, all Inputs and Output Folders are posted to the following Google Drive folder.
+Due to memory constraints on Github, all Inputs and Output Folders are posted to Labratory Drive folder.
 Must require permission to access the folder.

+The support files for this project exceeds > 100GB in size.
+Please reach out for further inquiry on the project.

 ## About The Project